Fefe Dobson: Musical style

 Fefe Dobson's self-titled debut album is generally pop-rock, as well as some traces of punk music.
 Several songs on the album are also in an acoustic format, stripped down to just Dobson and the guitar.
 The music was different from most music put out at the time, such as recent releases by Britney Spears and Christina Aguilera.
 In fact, Dobson originally signed with Jive Records, who intended to make her the next big pop star.
-However, Dobson didn't want to be a pop-star and wanted to make her own type of music, and quickly left the label.
+However, Dobson did not want to be a pop-star and wanted to make her own type of music, and quickly left the label.
 On Dobson's second album Joy, she worked with producers David Lichens, Jon Levine, Howard Benson and Bob Ezrin - living up to the portraits of her heroes she first hung during the recording of her first album: Kurt Cobain, Judy Garland, Coldplay, The Vines and Jeff Buckley.
 Dobson co-wrote most of the songs on the album - usually composing on guitar, her instrument of choice.
 "I play the few chords that I know," she says.
 "I try to write melodies off the same chords.
 Joy is written with about three chords, and an extra one in the bridge."
 Sonically the album was rooted alternative rock.